Seahawks announce they can have full capacity crowds at Lumen Field this season

 The Seattle Mariners and Storm will reopen at full capacity starting with their games on July 2.

-The Sounders will reopen for their July 7 match against the Houston Dynamo FC, and the OL Reign will reopen Tacoma’s Cheney Stadium on July 11 against Kansas City.
+The Sounders will reopen at full capacity for their July 7 match against the Houston Dynamo FC, and the OL Reign will reopen at full capacity Tacoma’s Cheney Stadium on July 11 against Kansas City.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.